European pine marten: United Kingdom

 The European pine marten's presence in Southern England's New Forest was confirmed in 2021, and they are now breeding there.
 In September 2022, the first European pine marten to be seen in London in a century was spotted by the Zoological Society of London's wildlife cameras as part of a hedgehog monitoring program.
 The Kent Wildlife Trust in collaboration with the Sussex Wildlife Trust announced a project in February 2024 to assess the feasibility of reintroducing European pine martens to South East England.

 There is a small population of the European pine marten in Wales.
 Scat found in Cwm Rheidol forest in 2007 was confirmed by DNA testing to be from a European pine marten.
 A male was found in 2012 as road kill near Newtown, Powys.
 This was the first confirmation in Wales of the species, living or dead, since 1971.
 The Vincent Wildlife Trust (VWT) has begun a reinforcement of these mammals in the mid-Wales area.
 During autumn 2015, 20 European pine martens were captured in Scotland, in areas where a healthy European pine marten population occurs, under licence from Scottish Natural Heritage.
 These individuals were translocated and released in an area of mid-Wales.
 All of the martens were fitted with radio collars and are being tracked daily to monitor their movements and find out where they have set up territories.
 During autumn 2016, the VWT planned to capture and release another 20 European pine martens in the hope of creating a self-sustaining population.
 Following the success of these projects, 35 European pine martens were reintroduced between 2019 and 2021 to the Forest of Dean in South West England where they were last seen in 1860, with the hope that in time they will merge with the growing population in Wales to form a contiguous presence.
 After successful breeding every year, by 2023 their numbers were estimated to be approaching 60.
+In 2024, Devon Wildlife Trust began reintroducing European pine martens onto Dartmoor and Exmoor after centuries of absence.

 Ireland

 The European pine marten is still quite rare on the island of Ireland, but the population is recovering and spreading.
 Its traditional strongholds are in the west and south, especially the Burren and Killarney National Park, but the population in the Midlands has significantly increased in recent years.
-The European pine marten is distributed across all counties of Northern Ireland.
 The predation of eastern grey squirrels by European pine martens has been beneficial for the population of the native red squirrel.